FineDataLink Version

 File Type

-1. When Excel is selected as File Type, the supported extensions are .xls, .xlsx, .XLS, and .XLSX.
+Supported Excel file extensions include .xls, .xlsx, .XLS, and .XLSX.

 Read Mode